shalynbarrios/3x3-Rubik-Cube-Blindfold-Practice/README.md

 **Features**

 Interactive Quiz: Basically a Python quizlet for speedcubers.
-The program presents random edge pieces and asks for their corresponding letters.
+But since others might use different letters or different buffers, this is 10x easier to customize.

 Customizable Dictionary: The edge color pairings and their letter mappings are defined in a dictionary.
 You can easily modify it to add your own preferences or extend it to include other pieces.